-- KCP&L's current rate case, Case No. ER-2014-0370, is based on annual recovery of renewable energy costs and reflects recovery of 1% of KCP&L's revenues. - As shown by comparing Tables 2 and 3, KCP&L's renewable portfolio far exceeds the requirements of the statute.
+- KCP&L's current rate case, Case No. ER-2016-0285, is based on annual recovery of renewable energy costs and reflects recovery of 1% of KCP&L's revenues. - As shown by comparing Tables 2 and 3, KCP&L's renewable portfolio, including its owned generation, far exceeds the requirements of the statute.